-The number one obstacle that candidates encounter when looking for a job is that they have no idea what it is really like to work at an organization.
+The number one obstacle that candidates encounter when looking for a job is that they have no idea what it is like to work at an organization.

 Help them overcome this obstacle by organizing workshops and seminars where you can invite them over.

 The best thing about these events is that as you showcase your brand to your heart’s content, you can also spot potentially great hires among those who will be attending and even hire them on the spot.
 It is a win-win for both the company and the job seekers.

 Organizing workshops and seminars is also a manifestation of your company’s desire to invest in the learning and development of your people, which job seekers would appreciate in an organization.

 Again, nothing beats actual data when it comes to knowing where your brand stands in the heart of your current employees, and in the minds of your potential employees.

 Make sure that you measure the results of your employer branding campaigns by looking at the data involving the following:

 It may help even more to look at employer branding holistically by using Brandata’s approach to measuring consumer brands that considers top of the funnel, middle of the funnel, and bottom of the funnel.

 Check out the chart below for the key metrics in every funnel.